 Utilization of the U.S. federal and state NOL carryforwards and research and development tax credit carryforwards may be subject to a substantial annual limitation under Sections 382 and 383 of the Internal Revenue Code of 1986, and corresponding provisions of state law, due to ownership changes that have occurred previously or that could occur in the future.
 These ownership changes may limit the amount of carryforwards that can be utilized annually to offset future taxable income or tax liabilities.
 In general, an ownership change, as defined by Section 382, results from transactions increasing the ownership of certain stockholders or public groups in the stock of a corporation by more than 50% over a three-year period.
 The Company has completed a Section 382 study through July 31, 2020 to assess whether one or multiple ownership changes(s) occurred.
-According to the results from the study, the Company has four ownership changes materially limit the NOL carryforwards and research and development tax credits available to offset future tax liabilities generated prior to July 31, 2020.
-The Section 382 study concluded that \$121.5 million of U.S. federal NOL carryforwards, \$58.4 million of state NOL carryforwards, and \$2.4 million of federal research and development tax credits have been reflected in the amounts of NOL carryforwards, research and development tax credits, and deferred tax assets disclosed above.
-The Company has not completed a Section 382 study for any transactions subsequent to July 31, 2020 which could create an additional limitation although materially all of the current federal NOL carryforwards can be carryforwards and research and development tax credits have been reflected in the amounts of NOL carryforwards in the and the additional limitation although materially all of the current federal NOL carryforwards can be carried forward indefinitely.
+According to the results from the study, the Company has four ownership changes prior to July 31, 2020 which occurred on July 1, 2009, April 3, 2014, July 25, 2017, and April 12, 2018, as defined by Section 382.
+These ownership changes materially limit the NOL carryforwards and research and development tax credits available to offset future tax liabilities generated prior to July 31, 2020.
+The Section 382 study concluded that \$121.5 million of U.S. federal NOL carryforwards, \$58.4 million of state NOL carryforwards, and \$2.4 million of federal research and development tax credits will expire unutilized due to these ownership changes.
+These expirations and unutilized NOL carryforwards and research and development tax credits have been reflected in the amounts of NOL carryforwards, research and development tax credits, and deferred tax assets disclosed above.
+The Company has not completed a Section 382 study for any transactions subsequent to July 31, 2020 which could create an additional limitation although materially all of the current federal NOL carryforwards can be carried forward indefinitely.